-- 5.27 Green infrastructure is the multifunctional network of natural and semi natural features within the parish, which are capable of delivering a wide range of environmental and quality of life benefits for local residents.
+5.28 Green infrastructure is the multifunctional network of natural and semi natural features within the parish, which are capable of delivering a wide range of environmental and quality of life benefits for local residents.
 Green infrastructure includes parks, open spaces, playing fields, woodlands, trees, hedgerows, wetlands, water courses, allotments and private gardens.
-The Test Valley Green Infrastructure Strategy supports the maintenance and creation of green corridors, improving maintenance, creation of and access to urban and natural green spaces. - 5.28 The Parish Survey identified that access to the countryside of Thruxton Parish and beyond is particularly important for wellbeing and quality of life.
+Policy E6 of the Revised Local Plan and the Test Valley Green Infrastructure Strategy supports the maintenance and creation of green corridors, improving maintenance, creation of and access to urban and natural green spaces.

+5.29 The Parish Survey identified that access to the countryside of Thruxton Parish and beyond is particularly important for wellbeing and quality of life.
 There are a limited number of public footpaths and rights of way across the Parish.
 Proposals that provide safe access across the A3O3 will be supported.